The-Politico/interactive-news-developer-guide/workflow/publishing-a-project.md

   * Send it along with this note:

     * "Please include this embed code with your note to the web team.
 Ask them to embed it as an `enhancement` into the story.
-You may specify where you'd like it to go, if you have a placement in mind
+You may specify where you'd like it to go, if you have a placement in mind.

 ######